 At the same time, soils are commonly being overfertilised.
 Phosphate makes its way into the groundwater, rivers, and lakes, where it causes massive plant and algae growth.
 This, in turn, removes oxygen from the water, which is dangerous to fish populations.
 The result: the body of water turns over.

-As a European Training Network (ETN), a variant of the Innovative Training Networks (ITN), the EU project P-TRAP seeks to develop new methods and approaches for recovering phosphorus from bodies of water and thus kill three birds with one stone: water management, resource recovery, and the establishment of a circular economy.
+the EU project P-TRAP seeks to develop new methods and approaches for recovering phosphorus from bodies of water and thus kill three birds with one stone: water management, resource recovery, and the establishment of a circular economy.

 To do so, the project utilises the already existing drainage system in agriculture.
 This drainage system protects plants from harmful soil saturation by transferring excess water in the soil to a receiving drainage channel, such as a trench or ditch.
 However, these bodies of water often contain dissolved phosphorus.
 In the future, the water is to be collected at these points and mixed with iron oxide, because iron binds with phosphorus.
 The captured iron-phosphorus compounds will then be converted into a marketable fertiliser.